Catholic Christmas Traditions

 What is a Nativity Crèche?

-Setting up a nativity crèche allows us to reflect on the humble beginnings of our salvation all Advent season.
-Catholics traditionally hide the figure of baby Jesus and only add him to the scene on Christmas Day.
+Nowadays, you see nativity scenes on Christmas cards, in town centers, at the mall, outside churches, and in homes all across the world.
+Traditionally a nativity set, also known as a nativity crèche or manger scene, is a set of figures that create the Christmas scene: baby Jesus, Mary, Joseph, the angel, the shepherds, the three kings, and a variety of farm animals.
+Catholics traditionally hide the baby Jesus and only add him to the scene on Christmas Day.
 This is a great visual way to help young children understand what we prepare for during Advent.

 Where Did the Christmas Tree Come From?